fstromback/mymake/README.md

 main+=debug
 ```

-The deps section contains information about target depencies.
+The `deps` section contains information about target dependencies.
 By default, mymake tries to figure out
 which targets depend on each other by looking at the includes.
 Sometimes this is not enough, since a
 project may need the result of another project as a pre-processing step or similar.
 Therefore,
-mymake allows you to specify any depencies explicitly.
+mymake allows you to specify any dependencies explicitly.

 If one target results in a library, it is convenient to set the variable `linkOutput` to `yes` for
 that target.
 Mymake will then add the output of the library target to the `library` variable of any
 targets that depend on it.
 See the `testproj` directory for an example.

-Of course, the build and deps sections are nothing but regular options, and can therefore be
+Of course, the `build` and `deps` sections are nothing but regular options, and can therefore be
 combined with other options as well:

 ```